ritika1507/Regression/README.md

 This is the first regression model that I implemented as an assignment in a data science training.
+The problem statement , the data sets used both training and test , the solution checker and the jupyter notebook in which the model was implemented has been provided here.